hitchyjs/odem/doc/guides/declaring-models-filesystem.md

 };
 ```

-As you can see the there is a set of attributes declared with every attribute capable of having one or more declaration properties. `type` is a declaration property selecting one of several available attribute types.
+Every property in model's definition describes one of the model's attribute given that the property's value is an object.
+This object may consist of declaration properties customizing either attribute of model.
+It might be empty so defaults apply. `type` is a declaration property selecting one of several available attribute types.
 When omitting it the attribute is declared to be of type _string_.

 Additional declaration properties depend on the declared type of attribute.
 Some common declaration properties are available without regards to the attribute's declared type.